 Require employees who test positive to consult a doctor and go into immediate self-isolation for as long as current public health guidelines dictate based on their symptoms and situation.
 Positive employees shouldn’t be allowed to return unless they test negative once under a molecular test or at least twice over a short period using an antigen test (Policy, Sec.
 8).

 Require employees to disclose their test results but include the following privacy protections in your testing Policy:

 - A promise to limit testing to the question of whether employees have COVID-19 and not seek any other medical information;

 - An explanation of how you will disclose positive test results to local health agencies and the recently exposed;

 - A commitment to protect and maintain the confidentiality of test records in accordance with your organization’s privacy and personal health information policies

-Make it clear that testing positive COVID-19 is not grounds for termination or discipline but that unreasonable refusal to cooperate and undergo required testing is (Policy, Sec.
-9).
+Make it clear that testing positive COVID-19 is not grounds for termination or discipline but that unreasonable refusal to cooperate and undergo required testing may be (Policy, Sec.
+11).